Rainy-City1212/Rainys-IW4x-.GSC-Trickshot-Mod-Menu/README.md

 ## Known Notes/Bugs

 * Some custom maps may not support bots correctly.
-* Trickshot platforms do not work on custom maps or on cod 4 maps unfortunately.
+* Trickshot platforms do not work on custom maps or on some IW4X/cod 4 maps.
 They don't support care packages like stock MW2 maps do.
+I have been able to alter the trickshot platforms in recent releases to work for more maps, but there are still many non-sotkc MW2 maps thst do not support them.
 * Some maps may crash with high bot counts.
 * If bots do not move, the map may be missing proper bot/waypoint support.
 * This menu is intended for private matches, not public cheating.